akshilpatel/tile-match-gym/README.md

-# Tile Matching Game Environments for RL
+# Tile Matching Game Environments for Reinforcement Learning

 Welcome to the Reinforcement Learning Environments for Tile Matching Games repository!
-This repository aims to provide a collection of generalised tile matching game environments (like Bejeweled or Candy Crush) implemented in NumPy, poised to push reinforcement learning research forwards.
+This repository provides a collection of tile matching game environments (like Bejeweled or Candy Crush) implemented in NumPy, poised to push reinforcement learning research forwards.

 This genre of games is characterised by the following features which we find useful for reinforcement learning research:
 - Large action spaces